DataDog/the-monitor/elb/top_elb_health_and_performance_metrics.md

 ### Hosts metrics for a full picture

 Backend instances’ health and load balancers’ performance are directly related.
 For example, high CPU utilization on your backend instances can lead to queued requests.
 These queues can eventually exceed their maximum length and start dropping requests.
 So keeping an eye on your backend hosts’ resources is a very good idea.
-For these reasons, a complete picture of ELB’s performance and health includes EC2 metrics.
+For these reasons, a complete picture of ELB performance and health includes EC2 metrics.
 We will detail in [Part 3](https://www.datadoghq.com/blog/monitor-elb-performance-with-datadog) how correlating ELB metrics with EC2 metrics will help you gain better insights.

 ## Conclusion